2023 Best Value Allied Health Services Basic Certificate Schools in South Carolina

 In addition to its best value ranking, and one of the reasons why the school is on the list, Spartanburg Community College is ranked #1 for overall quality for medical assisting in South Carolina.

-The excellent basic certificate programs at Aiken Technical College helped the school earn the #3 place on this year’s ranking of the best value allied health & medical assisting services schools in South Carolina.
-Located in the rural area of Graniteville, Aiken Technical College is a public college with a small student population.
+The excellent basic certificate programs at York Technical College helped the school earn the #4 place on this year’s ranking of the best value allied health & medical assisting services schools in South Carolina.
+York Technical College is a small public school located in the small city of Rock Hill.

-The excellent basic certificate programs at Orangeburg Calhoun Technical College helped the school earn the #5 place on this year’s ranking of the best value allied health & medical assisting services schools in South Carolina.
-Located in the rural area of Orangeburg, OCtech is a public school with a small student population.
+Midlands Technical College landed the #6 spot in the 2023 rankings for the best value basic certificate allied health & medical assisting services programs.
+Located in the suburb of West Columbia, MTC is a public college with a moderately-sized student population.

 Central Carolina Technical College landed the #8 spot in the 2023 rankings for the best value basic certificate allied health & medical assisting services programs.
-Central Carolina is a small public school located in the small city of Sumter.
+Central Carolina is a small public school located in the city of Sumter.

 Full Allied Health & Medical Assisting Services at Central Carolina Technical College Report